Sasikumar-R007/Candidate-Dashboard/replit.md

 - **Target Mapping System**: Admin sets quarterly individual targets for recruiters, displayed on recruiter and team leader dashboards.
 Targets are stored in `targetMappings` table.
 - **Master Database Resume Detail Drawer**: Right-side drawer for resume profiles in the Master Database.
 Displays candidate profile, resume viewing area (placeholder), share/download options, upload date, and a real-time comments section for collaboration.
 - **Recruiter Job Management System**: Full CRUD operations for job postings (Active, Closed, Draft statuses).
 Provides a responsive grid layout with filtering and search, and integration with the candidate job board.
+- **Recruiter Requirements System**: Recruiters see only requirements assigned to them by Team Leads (via the `talentAdvisor` field).
+The dashboard shows real delivery counts per requirement and priority distributions.
+Recruiters can only tag candidates to their assigned requirements via the Tag to Requirement modal.

 ## Development Tools
 - **Build System**: Vite.